|

 I wouldn’t shed a tear if big-league stock car racing shut down.
 Doesn’t matter to me in the slightest.
 I’ll still go down to my local track and watch them beat and bang on each other for $100 purses.

-16 Responses for “Time to put NASCAR out of its (and our) misery?”
+16 thoughts on “Time to put NASCAR out of its (and our) misery?”

 I’m still in the news business, and just recently got involved in an online weekly racing commentary on TimesDispatch.com — so, yes, I have a vested interest in NASCAR’s survival.